Emergency service response codes: United States

-Possible shift to plain language
+National Shift to “plain language”

 The National Incident Management System (NIMS) states "it is required that plain language be used for multi-agency, multi-jurisdiction and multi-discipline events, such as major disasters and exercises", and federal grants became contingent on this beginning fiscal year 2006.
 NIMS also strongly encourages the use of plain language for internal use within a single agency.

+Plain language avoids confusion resulting from varying meanings assigned to different codes.
+Historically 10-codes and signal codes were used when radios were less reliable and frequent repetition was required.
+These codes were rarely uniform even between local agencies.
+Most used "10-4" to mean "acknowledged", for example, but some agencies used it as "message ends".
+A "Signal 30" could be a fatal car crash or any death, depending on local usage.

 United Kingdom

 The use of lights and sirens is up to the individual police officer driving to the call.
 The nature of the call is an aggravating factor when deciding when to use them.
 Calls are graded by either the control room direct (in the case of emergency calls) or by some sort of first contact centre (nonemergency calls).
 Grading is affected by such factors as the use or threat of violence at the incident being reported.
 Even though the grading is done by the control room, officers can request an incident be upgraded if they feel in their judgement they are needed immediately.
 They can also request to downgrade an incident if they feel they cannot justify using emergency equipment like blue lights and sirens.

 There is no nationally agreed call grading system with a number of different systems being used across the UK and attendance times given the grade varies between forces, depending on how rural the county is.
 For example, Suffolk Constabulary break down Grade A emergencies into further sub-categories of Grade A Urban and Rural, with Urban attendance times attracting a 15-minute arrival time and Grade A Rural attendance would attract a 20-minute arrival time.
 Some of these are listed below but is not exhaustive.